 10. Palm Leaf and Bamboo Tableware

 Natural palm leaf plates and bamboo trays offer a premium, earthy presentation.
-No two pieces look alike—perfect for events, weddings, or upscale eco catering.
+No two pieces look exactly alike, making them especially suitable for events, weddings, outdoor catering, boutique hotels, and upscale eco dining.

 Material: Naturally fallen palm leaves or compressed bamboo

-Best for: Outdoor parties, luxury eco events, buffet service
+Best for: Outdoor parties, luxury eco events, buffet service, wedding catering, and premium presentation

 11. PLA-Lined Kraft Soup Containers

-For piping hot soups, stews, or congee, these kraft paper bowls with PLA linings are safe, compostable, and insulating.
-Most come with vented paper lids or clear PLA tops.
+For hot soups, stews, congee, noodles, and sauce-based dishes, these kraft paper bowls with PLA linings provide a strong balance of insulation, branding, and moisture resistance.
+Lid options may include vented paper lids or clear PLA tops depending on temperature and display needs.

 Material: Kraft paper + PLA inner lining